-Case 3:23-cv-10385-TKW-ZCB Document 25-1 Filed 07/21/23 Page 153 of 220
+Case 3:23-cv-10385-TKW-ZCB Document 127-1 Filed 10/04/24 Page 151 of 217

-REQUEST FOR THE RECONSIDERATION OF EDUCATIONAL MEDIA
+CREATER AND THE REPORT OF THE REPORT OF THE REPORT OF THE PROPERTY OF THE OF THE PROPERTY OF T

 school: Northriew High School

 Requested Initiated By: Vicki Baggett

-Teleph Telephone: Address:
+(Telephone: Address:

-City: Century State: FL Zipcode: 32535
+City: Century State: FL Zip code: 32535

 O Please Check Media Type

-Д Во okFilmVideocassette
+K BookFilmVideocassette

-Per riodicalFilmstripRecord Set 1
+PeriodicalFilmstripRecordSet 2

-Par mphletCassetteComputer Software #6
+PamphletCassetteComputer Software #/

-ser VideodiscKit Other:
+Laser VideodiscKit Other:

-Title: All Boys Aren't Blue George M. Johnson
+Title: All Boys Aren't Blue

-Author George M. Johnson
+Author: George M. Johnson

-er or Producer:
+Publisher or Producer:

-L. Reasons for Objections: EXTREME Sexual content ; Violent Language, disturbing scenes; LGBTR content
+1. Reasons for Objections: EXTREME Sexual content ; Violent language, disturbing scenes, LGBTR content

-2.
+2. Have you read, viewed, and/or listened to the entire educational media to which you object?

 3. What are the strengths of this educational media?
-NONE
+None

-4. Are you aware of the judgment of this educational media by diterary and authoritative critics?
+4. Are you aware of the judgment of this educational media by literary and authoritative critics?

-5. What do you believe is the purpose of this educational media? ndoctrination
+5. What do you believe is the purpose of this educational media?
+Indoctrination

 6. For what age group would you recommend this educational media?
-A One
+None

 7. Where was the educational media located in the school system? high school

 8. On what date(s) was the material utilized for instruction?
-N/A Signature of Complainant: Vicki Basset Date: 8-24-22
+N/A Signature of Complainant: Vicki Bagget Date: 8-24-22

-Signature of Complainant: I CCI Daggel Date: 8-24-22 Submitted for review on 8/4/22, No response until I emailed No response until I emailed inquiring on 8/23/22.
+C 8.
+On what date(s) was the material utilized for instruction?
+N/A Signature of Complainant: Vicki Baggett Date: 8-24-22 # Submitted for review on 8/4/22, # Submitted for review on 8/4/22, No response until I emailed No response until I emailed inquiring on 8/23/22.
 Was told it inquiring on 8/23/22.
 Was told it has not been reviewed yet.

-Case 3:23-cv-10385-TKW-ZCB Document 25-1 Filed 07/21/23 Page 155 of 220
+Case 3:23-cv-10385-TKW-ZCB Document 127-1 Filed 10/04/24 Page 153 of 217